mwishoff/Starcraft2ReplayPackager/README.md

 3.) cd into the cloned repository

+4.) run this command "pip install s2protocol"

-4.) run this command "python SC2_Replay_packager.py"
+5.) run this command "python SC2_Replay_packager.py"

-5.)
+6.)
 You'll be prompted for the directory in which your starcraft2 files are.

 Here's an example of mine: C:\Users\mwish\Documents\StarCraft II\Accounts\73609262\1-S2-1-2874319\Replays\Multiplayer

-6.)
+7.)
 Next you'll be prompted for your StarCraft2 handle (without clan tag).

 Here's an example of mine: WoBWoB